-Use of proceeds We estimate that we will receive net proceeds from the global offering of approximately €97.4 million (\$113.3 million), after deducting underwriting commissions and estimated offering expenses payable by us.
+Use of proceeds

+We estimate that we will receive net proceeds from the global offering of approximately €97.8 million (\$113.2 million), based on an assumed offering price of \$23.50 per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from the global offering, together with our existing resources, to fund the clinical development of eryaspase through preclinical and clinical development and the overall development of our ERYCAPS platform technology, and for working capital and for general corporate purposes.
 See "Use of Proceeds" for more information.

+Dividend policy

+We do not expect to pay any dividends on the ordinary shares or ADSs in the foreseeable $\,$ future.

+Risk factors

-Dividend policy We do not expect to pay any dividends on the ordinary shares or ADSs in the foreseeable future.
-Risk factors You should read the "Risk Factors" section of this prospectus for a discussion of factors to consider carefully before deciding to invest in the ordinary shares or ADSs.
-Nasdaq Global Select Market symbol for our ADSs "ERYP" Euronext Paris trading symbol for our ordinary shares "ERYP"
+You should read the "Risk Factors" section of this prospectus for a discussion of factors to consider carefully before deciding to invest in the ordinary shares or ADSs.

+Proposed Nasdaq Global Market symbol for our ADSs "ERYP"

+Euronext Paris trading symbol for our ordinary shares "ERYP"